Awareness of regulations, consistent payment policies, patient communications can help alleviate "surprise" bills.

 When there is no contract, of course, all bets are off, since an out-of-network provider has no negotiated payment rate.
 As high-deductible health plans have become more widespread, many patients are keenly aware of the benefits of staying in-network to keep those expected costs as affordable as possible.
 But what about when services must be rendered by an out-of-network provider?

 New Jersey’s Assembly Bill No. 2039 has likewise garnered quite a bit of attention since its enactment and particularly since its effective date August 30, 2018.
-Governor Phil Murphy, who signed the legislation earlier this year, said “We're closing the loophole and reining in excessive out-of-network costs to prevent residents from receiving that 'big surprise' in their mailbox.
+Governor Phil Murphy, who signed the legislation, said “We're closing the loophole and reining in excessive out-of-network costs to prevent residents from receiving that 'big surprise' in their mailbox.
 At the same time, we're making healthcare more affordable by ensuring these costs are not transferred to consumers through increased health premiums."

 New Jersey is among 21 states that have partial or comprehensive protections against balance billing by out-of-network providers in emergency departments or in-network hospitals.
 Stipulations of the protections vary by state.
 Variables include applicability by setting, type of managed care plan, the type of protection, and the payment outcome, whether a payment standard or a dispute resolution process.
 And since ERISA currently exempts self-funded employer sponsored plans from state regulation, 61% of privately insured individuals are not covered by their state’s protections, adding to the complexity.